UVA-DSI/2017-bootcamp-git-intro/exercises.md

 # Group work in web browser

-* navigating github to find collaborators
+* navigating GitHub to find collaborators
 * adding a collaborator to your repository
 * editing a shared repository directly
 * forking a repository